Special editorial by Catherine S. Mills

 If you can get your hands on one- do it now.
 These lovely Gratitude Finders® sell out fast, and I’d hate for you to be on the other end of a waiting list.

-Last time I checked, they were offering 50% off!
+Last time I checked, they were offering 20% off when you share your email!
 I would love for you and your family to try it and let me know what you think.

 Don’t just jump on this deal for you, but for everyone in your life that could use some gratitude.